lunamidori5/Midori-AI-Cluster-OS/aiclusteros/README.md

 - Step 1.
 Clone the repo (`git clone https://github.com/lunamidori5/Midori-AI-Cluster-OS.git`)
 - Step 2.
 Enter the ``aiclusteros`` folder (`cd Midori-AI-Cluster-OS/aiclusteros`)
-- Step 3.
+- Step 3a.
 Run the docker build command (`docker build -t pixelarch -f arch_dockerfile .`)
+- Step 3b.
+Note: You can change the `arch_dockerfile` to what ever level you wish
 - Step 4.
 Boot the OS via (`docker run -it pixelarch /bin/bash`)

 Copy and paste one line at a time for `docker run`